Negative Prompting in Suno v5: Complete Guide

 Still hearing vocals?

-→ Add clear positives (what you DO want)
+→ Add a replacement instrument (what you DO want)

 Creative Applications